Warp CLI

 https://github.com/cli/cli/releases/tag/v2.63.1

 If you see an error message instead, you’ll need to install the GitHub CLI.
-Go to the and follow the instructions there.
+Go to the GitHub CLI page and follow the instructions there.

 Install the Warp CLI Extension